 In response, the Exeter-Barnstaple Line Working Party was formed by British Rail and Devon County Council, and in 1989 the line was re-launched as The Tarka Line, after the otter in Henry Williamson’s book.
 Ever since, there has been a focus on promoting use of the line, working for improvements to services and facilities, boosting the local economy of the places served and working to link the community and railway as best possible.

 The early partnership swiftly expanded to cover all of Devon and Cornwall’s branch lines and became the Devon and Cornwall Rail Partnership.
 The Working Party evolved into the Tarka Line Forum (see below).
-Working together, these partners have secured the line’s best ever service, attractive fares and a tripling of the number of passengers using the line – up from 200,000 in 2001 to 657,500 in 2016.
+Working together, these partners have secured the line’s best ever service, attractive fares and a tripling of the number of passengers using the line – up from 200,000 in 2001 to nearly 680,000 in 2018.

 The Devon & Cornwall Rail Partnership develops the line by: